TravelTao/xhub-java-sdk/payout/Readme.md

 3. init Client and set API Host (testing environment and production environment)
 4. **Same Currency Transaction Mode** (example: CNY/CNY)
    1. create payment, this will get a `tradeId`, if not get `tradeId` mean that not create payment on xCurrency Hub platform, please check the message which from response and retry later.
-   2. confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.
+   2. async confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.
 5. **Cross-Currency Transaction Mode** (example: USD/CNY)
    1. get rate, get the quote price from xCurrency Hub.
    2. create payment, this will get a `tradeId`, if not get `tradeId` mean that not create payment on xCurrency Hub platform, please check the message which from response and retry later.
-   3. confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.
+   3. async confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.

     ```java
     import com.tratao.payout.Client;